 Make a plan: Despite all your efforts, it’s possible attempts to recruit during the holiday season just don’t materialize.
 That’s why it’s important to make a December recruitment plan before you start.
 Don’t be unrealistic with your deadlines, and be honest about where your efforts would be best utilized.
 If you have lots of open positions, active recruiting and performing interviews is the best option.
 If that’s not the case, brand management or connecting with potential candidates on social media may be the main part of your plan.

 Invest in interviewing software: While recruiting, the majority of a recruiter’s time is usually spent organizing and performing either in-person or phone interviews.
 By choosing to use video interviewing software instead, you’ll be able to get through this process much quicker than usual.
-You’ll still be speaking with the same candidates, but the software makes it easier to identify high-quality people so your recruiters can limit the amount of unqualified people they speak with.
+You’ll still be speaking with the same candidates, but the software makes it easier to identify high-quality people so your recruiters can limit the number of unqualified people they speak with.

 Be as flexible as possible: As a recruiter, it’s important to find a balance of how long is appropriate to wait for a candidate to return your call before you give up on them.
 Most recruiters have a hard and fast rule about how long they should wait for a candidate to show interest in moving on in the recruitment process.
 If you stick to your rule, though, you may find candidates reaching out after you’ve already eliminated them, meaning you could miss out on a great hire.
 Because of how busy the holiday season is, it’s important to be a bit flexible with your timelines.
 Delays can become much more common, so if you’re OK with waiting a bit longer to hear from a candidate or only booking an interview after the holidays are done, that will make a huge difference when it comes to the candidate experience.